purpl3F0x/music-scripts/README.md

 # music-scripts

- Collection of scripts for my music library
+Collection of scripts for my music library 😁

+*treat them with care, use them with caution*